-There’s currently a new one in town, and it’s name is HFO-1234yf.
+There’s currently a new one in town, and its name is HFO-1234yf.
 It has been offered as an alternative to R-134a that was the standard for over 20 years.

 The EU set forth environmental regulations that called for low global warming impact (GWP) in all new vehicles by 2017.
 If these regulations are met by 2017, and HFO-1234yf is “adopted in all new cars sold in the EU, North America, and Japan, every year those cars would have reduced emissions equivalent to using 2.3 to 4.9 billion fewer litres of fuel or driving 24 to 52 billion fewer kilometres.”
 Pretty impressive.

 This vehicle climate control refrigerant change is substantial for all automotive repair facilities and manufacturers because it allows for safer air conditioning systems for human inhalation and for the environment.
-It has a low GWP, and supports the latest environmental regulations set forth by the EU (the European Union MAC Directive).
+It has a low GWP and supports the latest environmental regulations set forth by the EU (the European Union MAC Directive).